refinedev/refine/documentation/docs/ui-integrations/mantine/hooks/use-drawer-form/index.md

 ### `initialValues`

 Default values for the form.
 Use this to pre-populate the form with data that needs to be displayed.
-This propery is only available in `"create"` action.
+This property is only available in `"create"` action.

 ```tsx
 const drawerForm = useDrawerForm({